kwkraus/HOW-Sessions/sessions/asp-net-core/docs/5-Production Ready Apps.md

 _logger.LogCritical("We're about to throw an exception... get ready for it...");
 ```

+When you run the application, you will see a new log event just prior to the exception logging.

 ### Change Logging Providers

 We can add/remove the default logging providers through the `IHostBuilder` within the `Program.cs` class.